 At our arrival we were greeted by a youngster.

-We did not land at Papa Stour – next time.
+We did not land at Papa Stour – next year.
+Then we visited the waterholes by foot.

 But we landed at Unst, the most northern airfield of Scotland.

-After take off from Out Scerries our friends waved bye bye.
-We shall came back!
+After takeoff from Out Scerries our friends waved bye bye.
+We shall come back!

 Next place was Fair Isle where we had to stay 3 nights due to fog.

-A bird observatory was our hotel with new but good accomodation.
+A bird observatory was our hotel with new but good accommodation.

-Many puffins which were not shy, we could approach to 2 meters.
+Many puffins which were not shy, we could approach up to 2 meters and less.

 And an old light house.